SPM-Bench: Benchmarking Large Language Models for Scanning Probe Microscopy: Evaluation Metrics

 \section{Evaluation Metrics}

-To comprehensively evaluate the reasoning ability and robustness of Large Language Models (LLMs) on multi-modal multi-select questions, this study adopts three scoring paradigms with different granularities for comparative analysis: Exact Match (Baseline Metric), Standard Partial Credit (Traditional Educational Metric), and the proposed Strict Imperfection Penalty F1 (High-Robustness Evaluation Metric).
+To evaluate the reasoning ability of Large Language Models (LLMs) on multimodal multi-select questions, this study adopts three scoring paradigms: Exact Match (EM), Standard Partial Credit (SPC), and the proposed Strict Imperfection Penalty F1 (SIP-F1).